ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 ### Open a Draft Pull Request

-Click on the "Open a Pull Request" button under the "Contribute" drop-down.
+Click on the "Open pull request" button under the "Contribute" drop-down.

 ![Contribute](../../images/11-newbranch-contribute.png)